Phynix/yamlloader/README.rst

 This module provides loaders and dumpers for PyYAML.
-Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading resp. dumping a file from/to an OrderedDict.
+Currently, an OrderedDict loader/dumper is implemented, allowing to keep items order when loading resp. dumping a file from/to an OrderedDict (Python 3.7: also normal dicts are supported and are the default items to be loaded to)

 This project was originally mirrored from `yamlordereddict <https://github.com/fmenabe/python-yamlordereddictloader>`_